idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 **Situational Leadership**

+More details are in my [coaching post](/coaching).
+Here's a preview:

 As people learn new skills they experience a learning curve, which requires different support at different points on the curve.
 [Situational leadership](https://en.wikipedia.org/wiki/Situational_leadership_theory) describes this in detail, but in a nutshell, while learning new things, people go through this grid from 1 to 4.

 | Competent/Confident | Confident                                                   | Scared                                                          |